Updated 7/24/2011

 Marquetry is an art form that dates back hundreds of years and is still practiced today.

-Not long ago I received a call from a business acquaintance of mine, Susan Swanson of AlDecor Custom Framing here in sunny Naples Florida, and she had a client that imported a custom made credenza from Italy with some beautifully done marquetry work.
+Not long ago I received a call from a business acquaintance of mine, Susan Swanson of AlDecor Custom Framing here in sunny Naples Florida, and she had a client that imported custom made credenza from Italy with some beautifully done marquetry work.
 Her client wanted a matching mirror to accent this beautiful piece but since it was of a unique design they were having a problem locating a framed mirror that would match the credenza.

-Being that I have been known to solve a problem or two in my day with marquetry and woodgraining Susan called me up with a rough draft in hand of a custom design for a framed mirror they were looking for, but they were also wanting to match the marquetry and woodgraining that accentuates the credenza as well
+Being that I have been known to solve a problem or two in my day with marquetry and woodgraining Susan called me up with a rough draft in the hand of a custom design for a framed mirror they were looking for, but they were also wanting to match the marquetry and woodgraining that accentuates the credenza as well

 I thought I’d take this chance to let my blog readers go “behind the scenes” with me as I post the progress of this project.
 I also want to let everyone know the importance of networking and how it can be such a powerful source for accomplishing something that might seem impossible at times.

-Keep in mind I’m an artist and not a carpenter so one of the things we needed for the marquetry woodgraining project was a custom built frame based on our final custom design.
+Keep in mind I’m an artist and not a carpenter so one of the things we needed for the marquetry woodgraining project was a custom-built frame based on our final custom design.
 We used our networking sources again and discovered a gentleman named Jim Forester of The Forester Group a local contractor who specializes in custom remodel.
 After touring his shop I quickly realized he can accomplish just about any kind of a custom design.
 He came highly recommended and I knew that he was the right choice for the job.
 I no sooner handed him the drawings it seemed and constructed this beautiful frame from a special cherry wood which was close to the same kind of wood that this exotic credenza was made of!
 Lo and behold our mirror frame was born!

 So now the ball is in my park which is where I continue with the marquetry and woodgraining with a